Industry: Energy – 64 MW Concentrated Solar Farm

 Business Requirements

-- Manage a large-scale ~300,000-gallon system of DPO/DP.
+- Manage degradation in a large-scale 300,000-gallon DPO/DP system

 Project Outcomes